 Custom Dynamic Secrets

-Once you have set up a custom dynamic secret implementation, you can create a custom dynamic secret that calls the implementation to generate dynamic credentials.
+After you set up a custom dynamic secret implementation, you can create a custom dynamic secret that calls the implementation to generate dynamic credentials.

 Inputs

-Custom dynamic secret implementations are completely stateless.
-Akeyless provides encrypted storage for any user credentials, API keys, or other secret data required by a particular implementation, and provides them to the dynamic secret implementation with every request.
+Custom dynamic secret implementations are stateless.
+Akeyless provides encrypted storage for any user credentials, API keys, or other secret data required by a particular implementation.
+Akeyless includes those values in every request to the dynamic secret implementation.

 In addition, some custom dynamic secret implementations require user input every time a new secret value is requested.
-Akeyless accepts user input for every get-dynamic-secret-value operation for custom dynamic secret implementations.
+Akeyless accepts user input on every get-dynamic-secret-value operation for custom dynamic secret implementations.

 Implement the following endpoints to integrate with Akeyless:

-• POST /sync/create: This endpoint is called each time a user requests a dynamic secret value.
+• POST /sync/create: Called each time a user requests a dynamic secret value.

-• POST /sync/revoke: This endpoint is called each time temporary credentials need to be revoked.
+• POST /sync/revoke: Called each time temporary credentials must be revoked.

-• POST /sync/rotate: (Optional) This endpoint is called to rotate the custom dynamic secret payload.
+• POST /sync/rotate (optional): Called to rotate the custom dynamic secret payload.

 This endpoint is called each time a user requests a dynamic secret value.